monkeyinsurgency/zoopla/README.md

 * search results are keyboard accessible via up and down arrow keys.
 Currently it applies a class to the focussed result.
 * search form autofocuses on load and is submittable via keyboard
 * `N11` (or `n11`) is the only valid postcode to search on.
 This checks against `area` attribute of the mock data.
+* Responsive layout was put in place for medium and large breakpoints.
+The stock Bootstrap handles smaller screens fairly well out the box in this instance.
+This could obviously be taken further, but I felt it demonstrated an understanding of the concept of responsive front-end sufficiently and I focused more on testing.

 ## Personal notes